-Handling your vehicle in rain and snow can be a challenge, especially if your brakes are in need of servicing.
-But did you know that even dry-weather driving can be improved by keeping your brakes serviced annually?
+Handling your vehicle in rain and snow can be a challenge, especially if your brakes are in need of service or a brake repair.
+But did you know that even dry-weather driving can be improved by getting an annual brake service?

 We often let our vehicles go longer than they should between check-ups, but regular maintenance on your car can make it handle better and prevent major problems.